-- 3.20 This section provides details of the approaches taken to weight and gross up the MENE data.
-The outputs of this process are estimates of the total volume of visits taken to the natural environment by the English adult population and results representative of the adult population and the visits they have taken over the study period. - 3.21 Reviews of these procedures were undertaken following the first six months of data collection and again after 12 months.
-The results of this latest review are provided later in this section.
+- 3.21 This section provides details of the approaches taken to weight and gross up the MENE data.
+The outputs of this process are estimates of the total volume of visits taken to the natural environment by the English adult population and results representative of the adult population and the visits they have taken over the study period. - 3.22 Reviews of these procedures were undertaken following the first six months of data collection and again after 12 months.
+The results of this more recent review of the Year One data are provided later in this section.